SAP/luigi/docs/navigation-parameters-reference.md

           - **temporaryContainerHeight**
             - **type**: string
             - **default**: undefined
-            - **description**: If lazy loading is active for this compounded web component then setting this attribute will define the temporary container height for this individual child.
+            - **description**: If lazy loading is active for this compound web component then setting this attribute will define the temporary container height for this individual child.
 It will override the general default value of `temporaryContainerHeight` that is set for the overall compound.
       - **eventListeners**
         - **type**: array
         - **description**: array of events.